-In the 2022 inspection of Deloitte Haskins & Sells LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2022 inspection of Deloitte Accountants B.V., the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Dutch Authority for the Financial Markets.

-We selected for review three audits of issuers with fiscal years generally ending in 2021.
+We selected for review three audits of issuers with fiscal years ending in 2021.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.